nikitavoloboev/data/keyboards/keyboards.md

 I am currently using Apple wireless keyboard and love it.
 I love the low key travel as I get tired typing on most mechanical keyboards.
 The only thing I would change from that keyboard would be split space key into two keys for more remapping awesomeness.

-I am interested in other keyboards though.
-And might try some in the future.
+I am interested in getting [Preonic Light](https://www.massdrop.com/buy/massdrop-x-olkb-planck-light-mechanical-keyboard) keyboard with low profile Kailh switches.
+And I want to make it wireless too.

 ## Notes
 - Gateron Browns low key travel mech switches seem nice.